 Center in the news:

 A recent study by Dr. Inna Fishman and colleagues is receiving coverage through the KPBS series, What Learning Looks Like, by Megan Burks.
-The study, published in the Journal of the American Academy of Child & Adolescent Psychiatry, reveals unique patterns of brain connections involving the amygdala, the region of the brain responsible for the processing of social information, in children and teens on the spectrum.
-Namely, the study found that children with autism had weaker connections between the amygdala and part of the occipital cortex, a region in the back of the brain, involved in encoding facial expressions, gaze, and other facial cues, which could contribute to the social communication difficulties experienced by those with autism.
+The study, published in the Journal of the American Academy of Child & Adolescent Psychiatry, reveals unique patterns of brain connections involving the amygdala, the brain region responsible for the processing of social information, in children and teens on the spectrum.
+The study found that children with autism had weaker connections between the amygdala and part of the occipital cortex, a region in the back of the brain, involved in encoding facial expressions, gaze, and other facial cues, which could contribute to the social communication difficulties experienced by people with autism.

 The SDSU NewsCenter reports on the Center’s mission to provide needed clinical services to low income families, conduct community-centric research, train the next generation of autism scientists and practitioners, to improve lives of people with autism spectrum disorders and their loved ones.